Pelvic Radiation Therapy and Incontinence

 Personally Delivered- home

-Alzheimer’s & Incontinence
+Alzheimer’s and Incontinence

 Understanding Incontinence in People with Alzheimer's

-There is a complex relationship between Alzheimer’s disease and incontinence.
+There is a complex relationship between Alzheimer’s and incontinence.
 Because we cannot see the brain, we are unable to know when it is changing in a person affected by this disease.
 Alzheimer’s may cause incontinence by taking away a person’s ability to recognize the need to use the bathroom.

 A person’s language, speech, reasoning, and judgement can all be affected with Alzheimer’s disease.
 When someone doesn’t understand a question or is unable to form the words to let someone know they need to use the facilities, time may run out resulting in a bladder or bowel accident.
-Memory loss also may cause one to be incapable of finding a restroom when they are experiencing urge incontinence.
+Memory loss may also cause one to be incapable of finding a restroom when they are experiencing urge incontinence.

 elderly woman dressed in a black and white dress standing in front of mirror looking away